bevywise-networks/mqttroute-elasticsearch-connector/README.md

 	4. Replace custom_store.py with Bevywise/MQTTRoute/extension/custom_store.py.
 	5. Open Bevywise/MQTTRoute/conf/data_store.conf
 		1. Update CUSTOMSTORAGE = ENABLED
-		2. Update DATASTORE = CUSTOM
+		2. Update DATASTORE = ELASTIC
 	6. Start the MQTTRoute and it will start storing all the payload into ElasticSearch Server.